I am often asked about what books I’d recommend on the topic of motivation and persuasion. So I thought I would write this post to be a resource.

 Succeed: How We Can Reach Our Goals by Heidi Grant Halvorson and Carol Dweck.
 Learn how to create goals and pursue them in the most effective way possible.
 This book will get you focused and moving toward the outcomes you desire.
 A great book to refer to when setting your goals for the new year.

 For now, these are my top 5 motivation books.
-Notice they are not written by so-called “Motivation Gurus” such as Tony Robins, Brian Tracy, Zig Ziglar, or Les Brown, to name a few.
-These guys have some great thoughts, but the books I’ve recommended are ideas based on solid science and research specifically in work settings.
+Notice they are not written by “Motivation Gurus” such as Tony Robins, Brian Tracy, Zig Ziglar, or Les Brown, to name a few.
+These guys have some great thoughts, but the books I’ve recommended are based on solid science and research.

 If you have a book you think should make the list, let me know by commenting or sending me an email via my contact page.
 I’d love to know what books you’ve found helpful.